escrin/escrin/ssss/deploy/aws/README.md

 aws s3 ls s3://<your-globally-unique-bucket-name>
 ```

-## How to remove or patch previously installed resources
+## How to remove, patch or otherwise deal with, previously installed resources

 - Coming soon